sprouticus/meep-meep/README.md

 # Meep Meep — NM Rail Runner

-A mobile app prototype for the [New Mexico Rail Runner Express](https://www.riometro.org/) — next-train countdown, editable route, and full daily departures.
+A mobile app prototype for the [New Mexico Rail Runner Express](https://www.riometro.org/) — includes next-train countdown, editable route selection, and full list of daily departures.

 **▶ [https://sprouticus.github.io/meep-meep/](https://sprouticus.github.io/meep-meep/)** — best viewed on a phone, or in a desktop browser (it renders inside a phone frame).

 Design prototype.
 Schedule data is representative, not live.
-Single-file HTML/CSS/JS, no build step — open `index.html` and it runs.
+Single-file HTML/CSS/JS, no build step, just open `index.html` and it runs.

 MIT